gdcc/dataverse-ansible/README.md

 The role installs PostgreSQL 9.3, GlassFish 4.1 and other prerequisites, then deploys Dataverse 4.2.1 into GlassFish.

-## Usage:
+### Usage:
 	$ ansible-playbook -i <inventory file> [-u <user>] [-s] [-K] -e @<group_vars_file> [-v] dataverse.yaml

 The role currently supports CentOS 7 with all services running on the same machine, but hopes to become OS-agnostic and support multiple nodes for scalability.

 If you're interested in testing Dataverse locally using [Vagrant][vagrant], you'll want to clone this repository and edit the local port redirects if the http/https ports on your local machine are already in use.
-Note that the current Vagrant VM template requires [VirtualBox][virtualbox] 5.0.
+Note that the current Vagrant VM template requires [VirtualBox][virtualbox] 5.0 and will automatically launch the above command within your Vagrant VM.

 ### To test using Vagrant:
 	$ git clone https://github.com/IQSS/dataverse-ansible